Attentive Feature Aggregation or: How Policies Learn to Stop Worrying about Robustness and Attend to Task-Relevant Visual Cues: EXPERIMENTS

 \subsection{Policy Robustness Evaluation}

-To evaluate robustness, we compare four distinct approaches both in ID and OOD scenarios.
+To evaluate robustness, we compare four distinct approaches both in ID and OOD scenarios, all trained without any domain randomisation.
 First, we train policies directly with global PVR features (annotated as PVR).
-The remaining three policies all aggregate local features using different methods: PVR+TL uses TokenLearner, PVR+SS employs Spatial SoftMax, and PVR+AFA utilizes Attentive Feature Aggregation (ours).
+The remaining three policies all aggregate local features using different methods: PVR+TL uses TokenLearner, PVR+SS employs Spatial SoftMax, and PVR+AFA utilizes our Attentive Feature Aggregation.
 We summarise the performance of each policy category in Fig.~\ref{fig:results}, averaged across tasks and perturbation types in the OOD case.
 From these results, several trends emerge.

 First, AFA yields the best OOD performance, in many cases even tripling the success rate (\eg VC-1, MAE, VIP, etc.).
-The only exceptions are three from the worse performing PVRs: CLIP, VIT and R3M.
+The only exceptions are some of the worse performing PVRs: CLIP, VIT and R3M.
 Regarding, the first two, no pooling method outperforms the raw PVR case.
 This is reasonable, as these models are trained with objectives that emphasise global frame perception, unlike other models that incorporate supervision at the patch level.
 For the case of R3M, PVR+TL leads to slightly higher policy success rate.
-Notably, MIM-trained PVRs (\ie VC-1, DINOv2, MAE and iBOT) benefit the most from AFA, reflecting the alignment between AFA’s design, which is inspired by attentive probing, and the training principles of MIM-based models.
+Notably, MIM-trained PVRs (\ie VC-1, DINOv2, MAE, and iBOT) benefit the most from AFA, reflecting the alignment between AFA's design, which is inspired by attentive probing, and the training principles of MIM-based models.
 These findings highlight AFA's ability to enhance policy performance, particularly in challenging OOD scenarios, and underscore its compatibility with models that leverage local feature representations.